 For the donuts

-- 2 teaspoons instant yeast or active dry yeast
+- 2 teaspoons instant yeast *see note if using active dry yeast

 - 1 large egg